Saturday 23rd February 2019 10:00 – 16:00

 Chair: Anne Power

-Speakers: Professor Brett Khar, Anne Power, Dr Christopher Clulow.
+Speakers: Professor Brett Kahr, Anne Power, Dr Christopher Clulow.

 The day’s programme presentations:

 What happens when we bring attachment thinking to understanding sexual desire and the way it is expressed in a couple’s relationship?
-What happens to sex when children come along?
-How well do our trainings prepare us to help clients who have distress around sex?
+What implications might this have for working with individuals and couples who are conflicted over sex?

 Couples at one remove: working with the individual but with the couple in mind: Anne Power